Cartan-Thullen theorem and Levi problem in context of generalised convexity: Proofs

 Since $\mathrm{int}K_i\subset\mathrm{intclConv}_{\mathcal{F}}K_i$ for $i=1,2,\dotsc$, we see that the sets $(\mathrm{clConv}_{\mathcal{F}}K_i)_{i=1}^{\infty}$ have non-empty interia that cover $\Omega$.
 Relabelling the sets if necessary, we may therefore assume that

 Indeed, if for some non-empty compact set $K$ we had $K=\mathrm{int}K$, then, due to assumption on connectedness, we would see that $K=\Omega$, contrary to the assumption that $\Omega$ is not compact.
-Now, Lemma \ref{lem:exhaustion} shows that \ref{i:exhaustionconR} holds true.
-Trivially, \ref{i:exhaustionconR} implies \ref{i:exhaustionboundR}.
+Now, Lemma \ref{lem:exhaustion} shows that \ref{i:exhaustionfincon} holds true.
+Trivially, this implies \ref{i:exhaustionconR}, which in turn implies \ref{i:exhaustionboundR}.

-The proof that \ref{i:compactaef} is equivalent to the other conditions follows along similar lines to the proof of the analogous equivalence of Theorem \ref{thm:holoin}. \end{proof}

-\begin{proof}[Proof of Corollary \ref{col:notconnected}] As $\Omega$ is $\sigma$-compact, it might have at most countably many connected components.
-Indeed, any compact subset of $\Omega$ is covered by at most finitely many of components of $\Omega$.